Alt-Route/alt-route.github.io/_posts/2020-11-14-ctv-news-calgary-article.md

 ---
 layout: post
-title:  "We Were In The News With CTV Calgary"
+title: We Were In The News With CTV Calgary
-date:   2020-11-14 13:58:48 -0600
+date: 2020-11-14T13:58:48.000-06:00
 type: Making News
-img: /assets/images/journalist-985077_1920.jpg
+img: "/assets/images/journalist-985077_1920.jpg"
 img_alt: photo of a tacky lawn ornament that looks like an elderly journalist holding a microphone with the word "press" written on it.
 "Journalist ornament" is holding a newspaper in the other arm.
 author: Timm Bruch
-excerpt_separator: <!--more-->
+excerpt_separator: "<!--more-->"

 ---
 We are pumped to have been highlighted by CTV News Calgary.
 Journalist Timm Bruch and the CTV News camera crew took the time to hang out with the Alt Route project team and film some of the amazing participants that were skating at The Compound skate park.
 They asked a lot of questions and we gave a lot of answers!